mejia-dev/capstone-time-tracker/Timetracker.md

 		* Learning about the render() shortcut
 		* Learn about the get_object_or_404 shortcut.
 		* Implemented basic routing between Index and Detail views.
+		* [Template repo](https://github.com/mejia-dev/first-django) is in a good spot for today.
+Will start tomorrow with [form processing tutorial](https://docs.djangoproject.com/en/5.0/intro/tutorial04/).

 * 2024-03-18